 What is Stamp Duty Relief in Collective Enfranchisement?

-This tax can add a considerable amount to the overall cost of buying a freehold, potentially making the process unaffordable for some leaseholders.
-This is where stamp duty relief comes into play.
-By providing exemptions or reductions in the SDLT payable, stamp duty relief can make collective enfranchisement more financially viable for leaseholders.
+This tax can add a pretty hefty price tag to the overall cost of buying a freehold, which can be out of reach for some leaseholders.
+But it’s here that stamp duty relief comes in – it’s a way to have the SDLT knocked down or done away with altogether, making collective enfranchisement a lot more doable for leaseholders.

 What is Stamp Duty Relief in Collective Enfranchisement?